 Tutorial

 Neut is a module-based functional programming language with static memory management via modality.
-This chapter is a quick introduction to this language.
+This chapter offers a quick introduction to the language.

 Modules and Sources covers the "module-based" part.
 We'll see how to use modules in Neut.